 TMJ disorders can often be treated conservatively with oral appliances.
 Oral appliances act like mouth guards and prevent teeth from grinding together.
 They cover and protect teeth to prevent further wear and tear.
 They also take the pressure off of the jaw and allow teeth to properly align.
 After receiving treatment with oral appliances, some patients may need restorative treatment.
-If teeth have been worn down or damaged due to bruxism caused by TMJ, they can receive dental crowns to protect teeth from further damage
+If teeth have been worn down or damaged due to bruxism caused by TMJ, you can receive dental crowns to protect teeth from further damage.

 You can take steps at home to reduce the amount of symptoms and hope that it goes away on its own.
 Very mild cases can go away on their own.
 Although, moderate to severe cases of TMJ may need to be treated by your TMJ specialist at Premier Dental Care.